 State Telehealth Laws and Reimbursement Program Policies

-The updated fifth edition of “State Telehealth Laws and Reimbursement Policies” from PHI's Center for Connected Health Policy (CCHP) offers policymakers, health advocates, and other interested health care professionals the most current summary guide of telehealth-related policies, laws, and regulations for all 50 states and the District of Columbia.
+The updated Spring 2018 version of “State Telehealth Laws and Reimbursement Policies” from PHI's Center for Connected Health Policy (CCHP) offers policymakers, health advocates, and other interested health care professionals the most current summary guide of telehealth-related policies, laws, and regulations for all 50 states and the District of Columbia.

 Help spread the word with a tweet: See @CCHPCA's guide to #telehealth-related policies, laws & regulations for all 50 states & DC: http://bit.ly/StateTelehealth @phidotorg

-- Forty-eight states and Washington, DC provide reimbursement for some form of live video in Medicaid fee-for-service.
-This has remained constant since CCHP’s April 2017 edition of this report.
+- 49 states and Washington, DC provide reimbursement for some form of live video in Medicaid fee-for-service.
+This has increased by one (RI) since CCHP’s Fall 2017 edition of this report.

-- Twenty-three states limit the type of facility that can serve as an originating site.
-This number has remained steady since April 2017.
+- 23 states limit the type of facility that can serve as an originating site.
+This number has remained steady since Fall 2017.

-- Thirty-two state Medicaid programs offer a transmission or facility fee when telehealth is used.
-This number is up one since CCHP’s April 2017 update.
+- 32 state Medicaid programs offer a transmission or facility fee when telehealth is used.
+This number has not changed since CCHP’s Fall 2017 update.

-- Thirty-six states and DC currently have a law that governs private payer telehealth reimbursement policy.
+- 38 states and DC currently have a law that governs private payer telehealth reimbursement policy.
 This is an increase of two (Iowa and Utah) since Fall 2017, although both laws don’t go into effect until Jan.
 1, 2019.